Glossary

 Pricing arrangements

-The rules around when and how a provider can claim for supports and services from a participant's NDIS funds.
+The rules around when and how a registered provider can claim for NDIS supports and services from a participant's plan.

-They provide information on the current and previous price limits for each support item and indicate which claim types (travel, non-face-to-face, etc.) apply for each price-limited support item.
+They provide information on the current and previous price limits for each NDIS support item and indicate which claim types (travel, non-face-to-face, etc.) apply for each price-limited NDIS support item.

 Provider